vanitoz/Reviews_Classification_System/README.md

     <img src="images/Results.png" alt="drawing" width="500" hight="250"/>

 Based on results, the highest Accuracy and weighted F-1 score achieved with LightGbm classifier with litter overfiting.
-Testing Accuracy: 0.89 and weighted F1 Score: 0.79
+Testing Accuracy: 0.89 and weighted F1 Score: 0.79.
-The Confusion Matrix below explains the high True Positive rate for.
-In this business context, we would ideally want as many True Positives as possible, because that would be identifying Hate Speech correctly.
+The Confusion Matrix below shows that model able to separate well Negative and Posetive classes but struggle and doesn't predict so well Neutral class.
+This could be explained with big overlap in unigrams (single words) and bigrams (pairs of words) between Neutral class and Positine/Negatieve classes.

 <p align="center">
     <img src="images/conf_mtrx.png" alt="drawing" width="900" hight="500"/>

 ## Conclusion

-The final model performance was achieved through balancing data with additional tweets labeled as hate speech.
-The biggest part of the project has been done with Exploratory Data Analyses.
-It showed specific insides of the data.
-Final model was created with Random Forest Classifier and selection of the best parameters from GridSearch.
-Hate speech detection is an extremely difficult task for Machine Learning because of the nuances in English slang and slurs.
-This project shows that we were able to create a system that can provide content moderation with pretty good results.
+Business problem was sloved with NLP that allows computers to interact with text data in a structured and sensible way.
+Three differend Machine Learning models was applied to processed data.
+The best results shown by LightGBM model with Accuracy 0.89 and F-1 score 0.79.
+Final model distinguish well Positive and Negative classes but struggle to predict Neutral class.

 ## Future Work

+To further develop this project here are some immediate next steps that could execute.
+    * Collect more data labeled as 'Neutral' to balance classes.
+    * Apply additional preprocessing steps to remove specific unigram words in main corpus.
-One of the further steps will be to expand this project for multi classification problems.
-For example, we can classify other types of tweets like offensive speech.
-Also we can evaluate model with new tweets or other online forum data to see if it can generalize well.
+    * Evaluate model with new reviews to see if it can generalize well.
+    * Apply sequential based models for text classification, such as LSTM and RNN

 ## Repository Structure